Rupa830904/PP5-DanceAndFitness/README.md

 **Relevant content**<br>
 * Add a representative cover image;
 * Add the website title and details about its purpose;
-* Add a section that includes information about the center's name, description, location and contact details;
+* Add a section that includes information about the center's name, description, location and contact details; #TO DO
 * Make a clear and beautiful designed presentation of the menu elements;

 **Features for upgraded experience**<br>
 * Create a list with all the products and group them by category;
-* Create a Bag feature that allows the user to add, update and remove products from the shopping bag;
+* Create a Cart feature that allows the user to add, update and remove products from the shopping cart;
-* Create a Wishlist feature that gives the user the possibility to add and remove items from the wishlist;
 * Create a Review feature that displays all the reviews added for a product and allows the user to add and edit his review;
 * Create a Checkout feature for giving the user the possibility to complete an order on the website;
 * Create a Profile page for the user to add/update his delivery details and see his orders' history;
-* Create a Newsletter feature that allows the user to subscribe with his email;
-* Create a Voucher feature that offers the user a dicount code on account registration;
-* Create a page for the staff members to manage all the orders for all the users;
-* Create a feature for the staff members to add/edit products on the website;
+* Create a feature for the site admin to add/edit products on the website;

 ### Structure<hr>
 The structure of the website is divided into multiple pages and the content is displayed depending on authentication and client/admin type of user. <br>
 - **Register/Login** pages give the user the possibility to create an account and authenticate for accessing different features.<br>
-- **Logout** feature is a modal that helps user exit their current account;<br>
+- **Logout** feature is a drop down under account that helps user exit their current account;<br>
-- The **Home** page is visible for both types of users and includes relevant information about the websites' purpose and details a bout the bakeshop, location and contact;<br>
+- The **Home** page is visible for both types of users and provides a button the explore all packages<br>
--The **All products** page displays a list with all the products available for selling;<br>
+- The **All products** page displays the card with all the products available to book;<br>
 - The **Cakes** navigation link gives the user the possibility to access the list of products grouped by category, <b>Fresh Cream Cakes</b>, <b>Buttercream Cakes</b>, <b>Drip Cakes</b> and <b>Celebration Cakes</b>;<br>
-- The **Celebration/Occassion Cakes** page lists the products categorised as <em>Birthday</em>, <em>Wedding</em> and <em>Custom Made Cakes</em>;
-- The **Product details** page displays full specifications for a product and gives access to the <b>Review</b> feature.
-It also includes a feature for updating the shopping bag for users that are not admins.
-Staff members have access to the feature for editing/removing current product;<br>
+- The **Product details** page displays full specifications for a package and gives access to the <b>Review</b> feature.
+It also includes a feature for  adding the product to cart;<br>
-- The **Profile** page is only available for authenticated users that are not admins and gives access to personal delivery details and orders' history;<br>
+- The **Profile** page is only available for authenticated users gives access to personal informations and orders' history;<br>
-- The **Profile order details** page gives access to the user to full specifications only for orders placed by him.<br>
+- The **Profile order  history details** page gives access to the user to full specifications only for orders placed by him/her.<br>
 - The **Wishlist** page contains a list with all the products added by the user and cannot be accessed by guest or admin users;<br>
-- The **Bag** page displays all the items added in the shopping bag with associated features;<br>
+- The **Cart** page displays all the items added in the shopping bag with associated features also provides possibilities to add/remove/update product from cart;<br>
 - The **Checkout page** includes an order summary and a form for personal, delivery and payment details;<br>
 - The **Checkout success** page displays full specification for the successful order;<br>
-- The **Orders** page gives access only to staff members and displays all the bookings registered, grouped and filtered by day.<br>
-- The **Admin order details** page gives access only to staff members to full specifications for any order.<br><br>

 **FLOWCHARTS**<br>
 The Flowchart for my program was created using <b>LucidChart</b> to help me keep track and visually see how the system works.
 Due to the nature of development, and room for creativity, the final website has minor